jiacheng-x/imageER/README.md

-# imageRefine
+# imageER
-An R package for jump/boundary detection and Denoising
+An R package for jump/boundary detection and Denoising (Recover).